 - Support Innovation: We provide small seed funding for physician led community projects addressing sustainability in healthcare.

-- Build Networks: The Community of Practice fosters collaboration among practitioners, system leaders, and community members.
+- Build Networks: The GREEN ACTS FOR IMPACT Community of Practice fosters collaboration among practitioners, system leaders, and community members.

-- Embed Sustainability: Planetary health principles are woven through our programs, from real-time virtual support to rural site visits.
+- Embed Sustainability: Planetary health principles are woven through our programs and initiatives.

 Discover the Seed Library: A Learning Garden for Planetary Health